isanka88/two-string-comparison-dot-net-core-api/README.md

 - Left & Right cannot NULL.
 Each POST request expects a request body.
 - All three endpoints must return a successful response to get an accurate result.
 - [Id]  is a redundant attribute.
 No need [Id]  value to compare left & right values
-- Saving into a database is not necessary.  can compare left & right values
+- Saving into a database is not necessary.
+Can compare left & right values without saving into database.